AnggaR96s/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Just read a few facts about frogs.
+They were ribbiting.